PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 ```

-As you can see, pugx-geocode is used for the meaningful geocoding field (the address), while pugx-geocode-latitude and
+As you can see, `pugx-geocode` is used for the meaningful geocoding field (the address), while `pugx-geocode-latitude` and
- pugx-geocode-longitude ar used for easily identifying latitude and longitude fields.
+`pugx-geocode-longitude` are used for easily identifying latitude and longitude fields.

 Once you have the classes in place, you can include the snippet in your twig (jQuery is required):